 Happy Valentine’s Day “With Love, from the Man on the Moon”

 “You want the Moon?
-Say the word and I’ll throw a lasso around it and pull it down.”
+Say the word, and I’ll throw a lasso around it and pull it down.”
 Anyone who’s seen the 1946 film It’s a Wonderful Life knows this infamous line.
 But did you know that 50 years ago, an astronaut we all know and love actually made good on this larger-than-life promise in his own way?

 If you want to be truly romantic this Valentine’s Day, take a note out of Captain James A. Lovell Jr.’s flight plans (and not just because “love” is in his name).
-Fifty years ago on Apollo 8, he became one of three astronauts to make history by becoming the first crew to orbit the Moon.
-But on Valentine’s Day, we have to reflect on the fact that he also made history by making the greatest romantic gesture in the history of humankind.
-While many families were with their families on Christmas Eve in 1968, Marilyn Lovell—along with millions of others—was listening to her husband and his crew-mates read from the book of Genesis (a broadcast you can hear & watch in our Mission Moon exhibit!) while orbiting the Moon.
-In terms of long distance relationships, the several days Lovell was in space is guaranteed to take the cake.
+Over fifty years ago, on Apollo 8, he became one of three astronauts to make history by becoming the first crew to orbit the Moon.
+But on that day, he also made history by making the greatest romantic gesture in the history of humankind.

 One of Lovell’s jobs on Apollo 8 was to look for distinctive lunar features in order to find suitable landing sites for the future crew that would eventually make the first Moon landing.
 He noticed a small, triangular mountain that had yet to be named, right on the Sea of Tranquility.
 Its location was perfect, right on the flight line of the proposed landing course for the future Apollo 11 mission and would make for the perfect descent point.
 In Lovell’s words,